-John Cleary has over seven years of experience as a project controls professional and in the execution of large capital EPC projects.
+John Cleary has over eight years of experience as a project controls professional and in the execution of large capital EPC projects.
 John specializes in critical path scheduling analysis and construction claims analysis.

 - Developed schedule analysis and extension of time request for the contractor, on a North American LNG Terminal mega-project, for impacts resulting from the COVID-19 pandemic.